-- Massage Therapy students in Arkansas must have at least a 75% in every course. - Massage Therapy students in Mississippi must pass at least a "C" in every course. - Massage Therapy students in Mississippi must pass the Mississippi State Law Exam. - Students in all clock hour and credit hour programs, as defined by the State Board, must pass all course work and have attended all required hours. - Diploma in Cosmetology 1500 hours - Diploma in Esthetics 780 hours, 600 hours (Gulfport only) - Diploma in Heating, Ventilation and Air Conditioning Technician (HVAC) - 900 hours - Diploma in Massage Therapy Louisiana (Metairie only): 750 hours.
-Louisiana and Arkansas: 600 hours, and Mississippi: 775
+- Massage Therapy students in Mississippi must pass at least a "C" in every course. - Massage Therapy students in Mississippi must pass the Mississippi State Law Exam. - Students in all clock hour and credit hour programs, as defined by the State Board, must pass all course work and have attended all required hours. - Diploma in Cosmetology 1500 hours - Diploma in Esthetics 780 hours, 600 hours (Gulfport only) - Diploma in Heating, Ventilation and Air Conditioning Technician (HVAC) - 900 hours - Diploma in Massage Therapy Louisiana (Metairie only): 750 hours.
+Louisiana: 600 hours, and Mississippi: 775